 Foods rich in the mega-mineral magnesium (cue: holy light shining from the ceiling with angels singing) are your go-to.
 Magnesium helps to maintain a regular heart rhythm and a healthy cardiovascular system.
 I recommend upping the avocados (not that you need an excuse), pumpkin seeds, spinach, nuts, tofu, whole grains and oily fish.Why not try my Ginger-seared tuna with avocado?

 - Human studies show intermittent fasting has a positive impact on cardiovascular health.
 (2).
 If you want the low-down on intermittent fasting, check out my Fast Your Way to Wellness program.

 - A healthy diet isn’t the only way to a healthy heart; your heart also needs movement.
 A combination of resistance and aerobic exercise is essential for a strong heart.

-- Health encompasses more than just diet and exercise; we need to look at the connections that we have with others, too.
+Health encompasses more than just diet, and exercise according to https://fitnesstodiet.com/; we need to look at the connections that we have with others, too.
 Having strong social bonds is proven to affect the risk of cardiovascular disease.
 (3) So, if you’ve been looking for a sign to call a friend or family member, this is it.